MSrotyr/Choord/README.md

 # Choord

-Choord is a mobile (iOS) app that helps beginner guitarists learn and discover new chords.
+Choord is a mobile (android) app that helps beginner guitarists learn and discover new chords.
 Users can scroll through a list of common beginner friendly chords in the "Chord Store" or search for the chord they wish to learn from a database of over 2000 chords.
 Once the correct chord is found, the user can add the chord to their library.

 <kbd><img src="./assets/001.PNG" style="zoom:50%" width="375" height="667"></kbd><kbd><img src="./assets/005.PNG" style="zoom:50%" width="375" height="667"></kbd>